-Since that fateful day in July 2006, Extreme has grown from one full-time volunteer to over one hundred today.
-We have deployed over two thousand seven hundred people on two week work projects and have raised several million dollars for impact and construction projects in Ukraine, Argentina, Peru, Colombia, Paraguay, Ecuador, Chile, Brazil, Germany and Venezuela.
+Since that fateful day in July 2006, Extreme has grown from one full-time volunteer to over one hundred employees today.
+We have deployed over three thousand people on two-week work projects and have raised over 10 million dollars for impact and construction projects in Ukraine, Argentina, Peru, Colombia, Paraguay, Ecuador, Chile, Brazil, Germany, The United States and Venezuela.
 They keys to these God-sent blessings have been a dynamic mix of recruiting, training and mobilizing lay people and effective project organization on the field.
-Extreme has a team of people in the United States working full time to promote Extreme's projects in churches, business and in peoples living rooms.
+Extreme has a team of people in the United States working full time to promote Extreme's projects in churches, business and in people’s living rooms.
 Extreme makes personal invitations to people to come and serve as God has gifted them.
 Perhaps the biggest element to Extreme's success lies in the fact that our entire ministry staff is self-supported.

-40/40 is arguable Extremes greatest contribution to the Nazarene movement to date.
-40/40 was a concept developed by Dr. Sarmiento, Extremes leadership and Rev. Segundo Rimarachin to plant churches.
+40/40 is arguable Extreme’s greatest contribution to the Nazarene movement to date.
+40/40 was a concept developed by Dr. Sarmiento, Extreme’s leadership and Rev. Segundo Rimarachin to plant churches.
 The initial goal was to partner up 40 Peruvians with 40 North Americans in pairs to plant 3 churches each.
-40 pairs times 3 churches each.
 The result of that original vision was the planting of 69 churches in Peru.
-Since then, the 40/40 movement has spread to Paraguay, Ecuador, Argentina, Chile, Germany, Venezuela and Brazil.
-Dr. Sarmiento recently told Extreme's leadership team that, "40/40 as a part of God's plan to evangelize the whole world."
+Since then, the 40/40 movement has spread to Paraguay, Ecuador, Argentina, Chile, Germany, Venezuela, The United States and Brazil.
+Dr. Sarmiento recently told Extreme's leadership team that, "40/40 is a part of God's plan to evangelize the whole world."
 I know that we at Extreme are excited about that possibility and look forward to meeting that challenge.